cumbanch/TACS-COVID-G2/README.md

 Inside this section we assume the `react-frontend` folder as the root of the project.

 <a id="starting-fe"></a>
-### Starting the application
+### Starting the frontend

-The frontend consists in one container for the React application You need to create an environment file (`.env.development`) in the root folder.
+The frontend consists in one container for the React application.
+You need to create an environment file (`.env.development`) in the root folder and then run `npm start.
 These are the environment variables:

 <a id="environment-fe"></a>
 #### Environment variables